ining7/GAL-DAWN/README.md

 On the test machine with RTX3080TI, dawn_gpu_v2 achieves average speedup of 6.336x, 1.509X and 5.291x over dawn_cpu_v3, dawn_cpu_v4 and GDS.

 5.New version
-GPUv3 is the last component of DAWN1.0, and then we will refactor and rename the version.
 The further optimization of DAWN has achieved a theoretical breakthrough, and we will start making new artifacts as soon as possible.
 DAWN2.0 will have better performance in sparse graph and with lower time complexity.
+The version of DWAN on the weighted graph will be include in DAWN2.0.